my4andle/weak_pass_hunter/README.md

   --rdp                 Attempt brute force of rdp
   --vsphereapi          Attempt brute force of vsphere api
 """

+# Output
+Logfiles are generated for both successful and failed logins.

 # Warning
 I am not responsible for the usage of this tool.
 This is provided to assist teams in securing their infrastructure by finding weak credentials.